Speak up, top French advisor tells women in business

 "We are here to help women be realistic about their potential."

-"People tend to stigmatise (older women).
+"People tend to stigmatize (older women).
 I don't believe in that...
 You need to break down the walls and come up with tailor-made solutions."

 PEOPLE SKILLS